yutakahirano/fetch-with-streams/README.md

 The user agent may be asked to suspend the ongoing fetch.
 The user agent may either accept or ignore the suspension request.
 The suspended fetch can be resumed.

+The user agent should ignore the suspension request if the ongoing fetch is updating the response in the HTTP cache for the request.

+Note: The user agent must not update the entry in the HTTP cache for a request if request's cache mode is "no-store".

+Note: The user agent must not update the entry in the HTTP cache for a request if "Cache-Control: no-cache" HTTP header appears in the response.
+[RFC7234] (http://tools.ietf.org/html/rfc7234)

 ## [Body mixin] (https://fetch.spec.whatwg.org/#body-mixin)

 ```